TeachUcomp, Inc.

 by Keeley Byrnes / Friday, September 27 2013 / Published in Latest, Photoshop

-To use the Brush Tool, select it from the Toolbox and make sure that the color that you want to apply to the image is selected as the foreground color.
-Make sure that you have selected the appropriate layer to which you want to add the brush strokes in the “Layers” panel.
-The highlighted layer is the one to which the brush strokes will be applied.
-Oftentimes, if you are trying to apply an effect and it doesn’t appear in the image, you have the wrong layer selected in the image.
+To use the Brush Tool in Photoshop CS6, first select it from the Toolbox.
+Then make sure to select the color to apply to the image as the foreground color.
+Then make sure you select the appropriate layer to which to add the brush strokes in the “Layers” panel.
+The highlighted layer is the one to which to add the brush strokes.
+Oftentimes, if you are trying to apply an effect and it doesn’t appear in the image, you selected the wrong layer in the image.

-The options that you can save as a preset are to the right of the “Brush Presets” button.
-You can also set these options even if you only intend to use them for the current moment only.
+The options that you can save as a preset appear to the right of the “Brush Presets” button.
+You can also set these options even if you only intend to use them for the current moment.
 Clicking the “Brush Options” button displays a drop-down of brush options that you can set.
 You use the “Size” (or “Master Diameter”) slider to set the width of the brush tip you’ll use to paint.
-You can also type in an exact measurement in pixels in the box provided.
+Alternatively, you can also type in an exact measurement in pixels in the box provided.
 You can use the “Hardness” slider to set the rigidity of the edge of the brush tip you’ll use to paint.
-You can also type this in as a percentage in the box provided.
+Alternatively, you can also type this in as a percentage in the box provided.
 You can use the list of brushes at the bottom of this drop-down to select a pre-created brush style to use to paint

 In versions CS5 and later, you can click the “Brush Panel” toggle button to turn the Brush Panel (which we look at in the next chapter) on and off.
 You can use the “Mode” drop-down to determine how the brush will apply the color and interact with the color of the pixels it is painting over.
 There are several color modes that we will examine in the next section.
 You use the “Opacity” drop-down to set the transparency level of the paint that you are using in the slider that appears.